emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ### Connection {#connection}

-To do anything useful on the Axion platform you have to first establish a connection.
+To do anything useful on the Fermi platform you have to first establish a connection.

 ```js
 // configure minimal network settings and key storage